Guidance on the installation of your smart devices

-This Illinois pilot project matches older adults and people with disabilities with local students trained to assist with the installation of smart devices, and online enrollment in cost-saving utility smart pricing and energy efficiency programs.
+This pilot program matches persons with disabilities with local students trained to assist with the installation of smart devices, and enrollment in cost-saving utility energy efficiency programs.

-The pilot project is a collaboration between the Illinois Network of Centers for Independent Living, the Progress Center for Independent Living and the Illinois Assistive Technology Program.
-Direct and in-kind support for the project is provided by Ameren Illinois, the Christopher & Dana Reeve Foundation and Google.
+The pilot program is a collaboration between the Illinois Network of Centers for Independent Living, the Progress Center for Independent Living and the Illinois Assistive Technology Program.
+Direct and in-kind support for the 2023 pilot is provided by Ameren Illinois, the Christopher & Dana Reeve Foundation and Google.
 Funding for the design and development of the pilot was provided by the Illinois Science & Energy Innovation Foundation.
-Homeowner applications for this free assistance service will be available here in August 2022!
+Homeowner applications for this free assistance service will be available here in late Spring 2023.

 Illinois Smart Device Installer Directory